10 Easy Tricks to Teach Your Guinea Pig First

 Practice this until the guinea pig can lift both front feet off the ground.
 Give your guinea pigs extra treats and praise the first few times they lift both feet up.
 Keep practicing until the guinea pig is confidently standing up for the food lure.

-If your guinea pig finds it difficult to stand up, break up your training into several really short sessions rather than practicing for 5-10 minutes straight.
+If your guinea pig finds it challenging to stand up, break up your training into several really short sessions rather than practicing for 5-10 minutes straight.
 Once your guinea pig is consistently following the lure into a standing position, you can begin to fade out the lure and replace it with a hand signal or verbal cue.

 7. Teach Your Guinea Pig to Jump Through a Hoop